Lose 10 Pounds In 10 Days! Shed 5 Pounds In 5 Days! Expert Tips On How To Effectively Lose 1 Pound In 1 Day!

 This requires a calorie deficit of 3500 calories in a given week (1).
 Weight loss and the sustainability of a healthy weight is a lifelong lifestyle that demands a change in eating habits and exercise.
 It is not a goal to be reached in a few short days or weeks, then promptly forgotten.

-If you are unsure about how to eat healthy for weight loss, here are some few simple tips to get you started:
+If you are unsure about how to eat healthy for weight loss, here are a few simple tips to get you started:

 Opt For Complex Carbs Instead Of Simple Carbohydrates